-Please read the important Tip at the bottom of this article.
+Please read the two important notes at the bottom of this article.

 At the Old Server:

 1. Find your production database file.
 Never assume the location of your data.
 You [may] have more than one Gradience database.
 You need to be sure that you are going to access the one that is in use.

 2. Go to C:\ProgramData\Gradience.
 Open the Hrware.ini file.
 When it opens, ignore most of what you see and focus on just two lines.
 The line [very near the top] that starts with…

 …will indicate the specific location of your data.